Beginning Teacher Assistance Program

 Beyond Leah's professional commitments, she is an Alpha Kappa Alpha Sorority, Inc. member, volunteers at her local church, and co-hosts a Special Education podcast for MNEA with her colleague Lindsey.
 She has a Bachelor's degree from the University of Central Missouri and a Master’s of Arts in Teaching from Lindenwood University in St. Charles, MO.

 During her personal time, she enjoys spending time with family, traveling, reading, cycling, hiking, and going to the movies.
-Leah prays my passion and dedication to education, dedication to my community, and commitment to family define her best as a leader and advocate in education.
+Leah prays her passion and dedication to education, her community, and her commitment to family define her best as a leader and advocate in education.

 KickbuschLisa Kickbusch